AhadMohammad7/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 **Licensing, Privacy, Security, and Accessibility:**

 The data does have a CC0 Public Domain license, and the dataset does not disclose the identity of the respondents of the survey.
-In terms of accessibility, the data can be found on Kaggle, referenced to the original source: Zenodo.
+In terms of accessibility, the data is *public* and can be found on Kaggle, referenced to the original source: Zenodo.

 **Data Integrity:**